-As an academy, we introduce our students to techniques that help make this key knowledge stick, through the use of self-quizzing and then fortnightly short ‘Factual Recall Tests’ within lessons, we build the level of knowledge stored in the brain that can then be used in any scenario.
-Based on how students perform in these Factual Recall Tests helps teachers to identify areas of strength and weakness before then introducing the next topic of their subject’s curriculum.
+As an academy, we introduce our students to techniques that help make this key knowledge stick, through use of self-quizzing and then fortnightly short ‘Factual Recall Tests’ within lessons, we build the level of knowledge stored in the brain that can then be used in any scenario.
+Based on how students perform in these Factual Recall Tests helps teachers to identify areas of strength and weakness before then introducing the next topic of their subjects.

 Homework is set by the classroom teacher and the expectation is that homework is completed to a high standard by every student.
 If the overall standard of homework is not to the expected rate or not completed, the classroom teacher will issue a detention and a B2.
 The detention will take place at break time or lunchtime for 10 minutes.
 If the student fails to attend the detention this then escalates to a Head of Department detention taking place after school.
 If the issue surrounding homework persists then the class teacher will discuss the issue further with parents/carers.
 Equally, where homework is completed consistently and to a high standard students will be rewarded for their efforts.
 The rewards will take place once per half term for Years 7, 8, 9 and 10.